SCOTTSDALE — A school that already has 20-some national theater arts awards to its credit will soon have an official theater in which to perform.

 Several guest speakers reminded the Notre Dame community of the importance of performing arts.
 Harry Plummer, superintendent for the Diocese of Phoenix Schools Office, kicked things off with a quote form Shakespeare’s Henry V: “Now sets expectation in the air.”
 He encouraged the crowd to consider what God expects of students and Notre Dame.
 He acknowledged the “undeniable pressure” from society to excel in S.T.E.M. endeavors but assured that won’t happen at the expense of the faith.

 “Performing arts helps students come alive.
-The arts advances so many of the skills that we purport,” Plummer said.
+The arts advances so many of the skills that we support in our educational program,” Plummer said.
 He noted among them: collaboration, the value of study and hard work, creativity/imagination and individual reflection/how to receive feedback.

 Bennett Curran, a Notre Dame junior, knows all too well the value of performing arts.
 If the center opens before he graduates, Curran will spend quite a bit of time there.
 He anchors “NDP Live” — the school’s newscast — sings in the choir, plays in the guitar orchestra and acts — including a national award for his role as Donkey in “Shrek.”